holos-run/holos/doc/design/v1beta1/schema.md

 type Task struct {
 	// Kind discriminates the task behavior.
 	Kind string `json:"kind" yaml:"kind" cue:"\"Resources\" | \"Helm\" | \"File\" | \"Kustomize\" | \"Join\" | \"Command\" | \"Artifact\""`
-	// DependsOn lists names of tasks that must complete before this task
+	// DependsOn declares tasks that must complete before this task runs,
+	// keyed by task name or canonical ID (see D3) — a struct, not a list, so
-	// runs.
-Use for ordering constraints with no data flow; data-flow edges
+	// mixins compose ordering edges by unification.
+Use for ordering
+	// constraints with no data flow; data-flow edges are derived from Inputs
-	// are derived from Inputs and Output (see D1).
+	// and Output (see D1).
-	DependsOn []string `json:"dependsOn,omitempty" yaml:"dependsOn,omitempty"`
+	DependsOn map[string]Dependency `json:"dependsOn,omitempty" yaml:"dependsOn,omitempty"`
 	// Inputs are artifact-store paths consumed by the task.
 	Inputs []FileOrDirectoryPath `json:"inputs,omitempty" yaml:"inputs,omitempty"`
 	// Output is the artifact-store path produced by the task.
 Output values